 #1- Decreases the Diversion of Freshwater from Sensitive Ecosystems

 Plants, wildlife, and fish depend on sufficient water flows in their habitats to live and reproduce.
 The lack of adequate flow, as a result of diversion for agricultural, urban, and industrial purposes, can cause deterioration of water quality and ecosystem health.
-People who reuse water can supplement their demands by using a reliable source of recycled water.
-This can free considerable amounts of water for the environment and increase flows to vital ecosystems.
+People who reuse water can supplement their demands by using a reliable source of recycled water, which can free considerable amounts of water for the environment and increase flows to vital ecosystems.

 #2- It May Be Used to Create or Enhance Wetlands and Freshwater Habitats.